Francesco149/todokete/README.md

 - [x] `/present/fetch` gets a list of pending presents. empty request
 - [x] `/present/receive` opens presents, takes a list of present id's from `/present/fetch`
+- [x] `/bootstrap/getClearedPlatformAchievement` gets a list of achievement id's (probably linked to stuff like the android game hub or whatever it's called). empty request
+- [x] `/schoolIdolFestivalIdReward/fetch` gets a list of sif id rewards. empty request
+- [x] `/dataLink/fetchDataLinks` checks whether you have a sifid linked as well as whatever gaming platform your phone uses. empty request
+- [x] `/dataLink/fetchSchoolIdolFestivalIdDataAfterLogin`
+  get accounts associated with this sifid. it returns link data like fetchGameServiceData
+- [x] `/dataLink/linkSchoolIdolFestivalId` link your sifid. empty request, sent after fetchSchoolIdolFestivalIdDataAfterLogin which is probably how the server knows what sifid to link

 # rationale
 why kotlin? it just so happens that the http library used by the game is